 This section is divided into two subsections.
-First, we set up some characteristics on the parity check matrix for the code.
-Next, by using the properties of a parity check matrix, some new proofs for different upper and lower bounds are given.
+First, we set up some characteristics on the standard parity check matrix for the code.
+Next, by using those properties of the parity check matrix, some new proofs for different upper and lower bounds are given.